How to Write a Scholarship Essay: 9 Essential Steps

 In the last step you “answered” the question for yourself, but now you’re answering it for the reader.
 You should be able to answer the main question in one strong, general declarative statement here.

 For example, if the question is “what kind of research would you do with this grant,” your introductory paragraph should include a sentence that sounds something like, “With the University Summer Research Grant, I will spend three months in Washington, D. C. conducting archival research on the role of four prominent national newspapers during McCarthyism and the Red Scare.”

 The introduction should comprise a few concise sentences that establish and frame an argument that you will support with the rest of your essay.

 This is not the place for details about how spending your weekends teaching reading skills to underserved inner-city kids and volunteering at the local adult education center has shown you that many people in our society lack opportunities to succeed.
 What it should tell is that your extensive background in volunteering with the economically disadvantaged has given you the appropriate mindset to tackle a social problem that the grant will fund.

 Remember, you’ll do the “showing” in the body of the essay.

 While you probably won’t win a scholarship on the merits of your introduction alone, you can easily lose it here.
 Focus on pragmatically telling the reader what they need to know about the impending essay and finding the right level of detail for a succinct introduction of your ideas or arguments.

-Delivering your message: the writing process
+6. Delivering your message: answering the question through the writing process